zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

   this: Coin with Item =>
 }
 ```

+The self-type (`=>`) of `ScannedCurrency` constrains the application of this trait
+only to the compositions containing `Currency` and `Item` traits.
+Since any object
+containing `ScannedCurrency` must also contain the two traits it is possible to
+access the `Currency` and `Item` members from the body of `ScannedCurrency`.

+`ScannedBanknote` constrains its application even more to objects with
+the `Banknote` and `Item` traits.
+Similarly, `ScannedCoin` limits is use to
+the context of `Coin` and `Item`.

+The self-type constrains in `ScannedBanknote` and `ScannedCoin` could be even
+stricter if we could replace `Item` with `Paper with Rectangle`, resp. `Metal with Cylinder`.
+However, it is not possible, because of the type schizophrenia of the item.

 Now, let us turn our attention to the mapping method `makeCurrency` using
 the above-mentioned types.